 More than ever before, organizations need all the help they can get with web application security.
 According to the Q4 2016 State of the Internet / Security Report from Akamai, there were 350 million attacks against web application attacks in that quarter alone.
 Successful attacks are disruptive to business, causing outages, loss of sensitive data, and system takeover by attackers.
 Successful attacks can also cascade, causing outages and disruptions to customers who depend on applications that have been attacked.

-NGINX Plus with ModSecurity WAF
+NGINX ModSecurity WAF

 A web application firewall (WAF) is a widely used solution for improving web application security.
-We’re pleased to announce general availability of the NGINX Plus with ModSecurity WAF for production use as a top‑quality, NGINX‑supported WAF.
+We’re pleased to announce general availability of NGINX ModSecurity WAF for production use as a top‑quality, NGINX‑supported WAF.
 It detects and stops a broad range of attacks – such as SQL injection (SQLi), local file inclusion (LFI), and cross‑site scripting (XSS) – from reaching your applications.
 SQLi, LFI, and XSS together accounted for 95% of known web application attacks in Q4 2016, according to Akamai.

-The ModSecurity WAF module for NGINX Plus is based on a major rewrite of the legacy, Apache‑based 2.9 release.
+The NGINX ModSecurity WAF module for NGINX Plus is based on a major rewrite of the legacy, Apache‑based 2.9 release.
 This new architecture, version 3.0, moves the core functionality into a stand‑alone engine (

 How ModSecurity Works